-At July 31, 2010, our principal source of liquidity was \$2,508.3 million of cash and cash equivalents and short-term investments.
-As of July 31, 2010, approximately \$710.3 million of our cash and cash equivalents and short-term investments was held in the United States.
+At April 30, 2011, our principal source of liquidity was \$3,431.4 million of cash and cash equivalents and short-term investments of which approximately \$1,246.5 million was held in the United States.
 The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
 As we intend to reinvest certain of our foreign earnings indefinitely, this cash held outside the United States is not available to meet certain of our cash requirements in the United States, including for cash dividends and common stock repurchases.

-The volatility in the credit markets has generally diminished liquidity and capital availability in worldwide markets.
-While there are signs that conditions may be improving, there is no certainty that the current tentative recovery in credit and financial markets will continue.
-We are unable to predict the likely duration of the tentative recovery in the credit and financial markets.
-However, we believe that our existing sources of liquidity and cash expected to be generated from future operations, together with existing and anticipated available long-term financing, will be sufficient to fund operations, capital expenditures, research and development efforts, dividend payments (if any) and purchases of stock (if any) under our stock repurchase program in the immediate future and for at least the next twelve months.
+We believe that our existing sources of liquidity and cash expected to be generated from future operations, together with existing and anticipated available long-term financing, will be sufficient to fund operations, capital expenditures, research and development efforts, dividend payments (if any) and repurchases of our stock (if any) under our stock repurchase program in the immediate future and for at least the next twelve months.